Hisanori Takada: Hong Kong

+Indonesia

 In 2010, Takada played for Persitara in the Indonesia Super League before returning to Japan.

-Pegasus
+Pegasus and return to Hong Kong

 Takada finished his three-month contract with Persitara and then became a free agent.
 He returned to Hong Kong to train with Citizen.
-He went to the 2010–11 Hong Kong Senior Challenge Shield final, then uploaded a match video to YouTube and telling people that he was looking for a club on facebook.
-In the end he joined Pegasus in the summer of 2011.
+He went to the 2010–11 Hong Kong Senior Challenge Shield final, then uploaded a match video to YouTube and told people that he was looking for a club on Facebook.
+In the end, he joined Pegasus in the summer of 2011.